Wiem-benj/Dashboard/README.md

 Please kindly note that the processing of large data with more than 30k records may seems slow in this version of code especially for the case of excel files extension.

+# Deployment
+This developed dashboard is deployed in Render.
+You may visit this link to visualize its online version https://dashboard-gzkk.onrender.com